Kiiskil/LogisnextAssing/docs/ARCHITECTURE.md

 ## Overview

-The system consists of two microservices that communicate via an MQTT message queue.
+The system consists of two microservices and a shared library that communicate via an MQTT message queue.
 The system is designed to be scalable and fault-tolerant.

 ## Components